 You’ve assumed I am Agnostic and you know my beliefs

-I would rather perceive myself as an open-minded humanist wanting what is best for all but if we had to use religious terminology for an identifier it would be Agnostic Atheist.
+I would rather perceive myself as an open-minded humanist wanting what is best for all but if we had to use religious terminology for an identifier it could be Agnostic Atheist.

 Joining Agnostic and Gnostic to Atheist and Theist is a more recent description, and I Identify as an Agnostic Atheist which means; whilst I am uncertain, and open to the fact I could be wrong, through lack of evidence for god, I do not believe in a god.